foxylion/foxylion.github.io/jekyll/articles/_posts/2006-11-09-latency-costs-traffic.md

 tags:
 - IT
 - Web
-- User-Experience
+- User Experience
 ---

-A article about latency and how it could affect the user experience.
+Some interesting details about latency and how it could affect the user experience.